Cygnus (constellation): Features

 There is an abundance of deep-sky objects, with many open clusters, nebulae of various types and supernova remnants found in Cygnus due to its position on the Milky Way.

-Its molecular clouds form the apparent Cygnus Rift dark nebula constellation, which is one end of the apperent part of the apparent Great Rift along the Milky Way's galactic plane.
-The rift begins with features like the Northern Coalsack which obscures the further away and large in apparent size Cygnus molecular cloud complex which the North America Nebula is part of.
+Its molecular clouds form the Cygnus Rift dark nebula constellation, comprising one end of the Great Rift along the Milky Way's galactic plane.
+The rift begins around the Northern Coalsack, and partially obscures the larger Cygnus molecular cloud complex behind it, which the North America Nebula is part of.

 Stars

 Bayer catalogued many stars in the constellation, giving them the Bayer designations from Alpha to Omega and then using lowercase Roman letters to g.
 John Flamsteed added the Roman letters h, i, k, l and m (these stars were considered informes by Bayer as they lay outside the asterism of Cygnus), but were dropped by Francis Baily.

-There are several bright stars in Cygnus.
-Alpha Cygni, called Deneb, is the brightest star in Cygnus.
+There are several bright stars in Cygnus. α Cygni, called Deneb, is the brightest star in Cygnus.
 It is a white supergiant star of spectral type A2Iae that varies between magnitudes 1.21 and 1.29, one of the largest and most luminous A-class stars known.
 It is located about 2600 light-years away.
 Its traditional name means "tail" and refers to its position in the constellation.
-Albireo, designated Beta Cygni, is a celebrated binary star among amateur astronomers for its contrasting hues.
+Albireo, designated β Cygni, is a celebrated binary star among amateur astronomers for its contrasting hues.
 The primary is an orange-hued giant star of magnitude 3.1 and the secondary is a blue-green hued star of magnitude 5.1.
-The system is 430 light-years away and is visible in large binoculars and all amateur telescopes.
-Gamma Cygni, traditionally named Sadr, is a yellow-tinged supergiant star of magnitude 2.2, 1800 light-years away.
-Its traditional name means "breast" and refers to its position in the constellation.
-Delta Cygni (the proper name is Fawaris) is another bright binary star in Cygnus, 166 light-years with a period of 800 years.
+The system is 430 light-years away and is visible in large binoculars and all amateur telescopes. γ Cygni, traditionally named Sadr, is a yellow-tinged supergiant star of magnitude 2.2, 1800 light-years away.
+Its traditional name means "breast" and refers to its position in the constellation. δ Cygni (the proper name is Fawaris) is another bright binary star in Cygnus, 166 light-years with a period of 800 years.
 The primary is a blue-white hued giant star of magnitude 2.9, and the secondary is a star of magnitude 6.6.
 The two components are visible in a medium-sized amateur telescope.
-The fifth star in Cygnus above magnitude 3 is Aljanah, designated Epsilon Cygni.
+The fifth star in Cygnus above magnitude 3 is Aljanah, designated ε Cygni.
 It is an orange-hued giant star of magnitude 2.5, 72 light-years from Earth.